Checklist: Questions to Ask When Interviewing a Caregiver

 □ Two references: (always check these!)

 □ What hours are you available?
-Can you ever stay overnight?
+Would you be able to ever stay overnight?

 □ Do you drive?
-What’s your record like?
-Do you have a car?
+If so, do you have a car?
 Is it reliable?

-□ How long to you plan to be a caregiver?
-Will anything affect your availability in the near future- graduation, a move, marriage?
-Are you working towards any personal or career goals?
+□ How long do you plan to be a caregiver?
+Will anything affect your availability in the near future?
+Are you working toward any personal or career goals?

 □ Why do you want this job?
 Why should I hire you?

 □ Tell me about your childcare experience.
-Have you taken care of infants?
+Have you previously taken care of infants (or toddlers)?
 How many children have you taken care of at once?

 □ Are you caring for other children at this time?
 What kind of commitment do you have to them?